csci-1301/csci-1301.github.io/labs/Rectangle/readme.md

     You can use IDE's rename feature to perform this operation.
 If you are having trouble finding or using it, see the rename guide for your IDE: [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/reference/rename?view=vs-2019), [MonoDevelop](https://www.monodevelop.com/documentation/feature-list/refactoring/#rename), [Rider](https://www.jetbrains.com/help/rider/Refactorings__Rename.html)

 #.
-Compile and run your program.
+Compile and execute your program.
 What do you observe?
 What happens if you change one instance to `lengthP` while leaving the other as `lengthParameter`?
 Try it out by manually editing one of these instances and compiling the program.
 Be sure to change it back after.
 #.
 Some people use the convention of prefixing instance variables with `_` (the underscore character), `m` (for "member"), or even `m_`.
 You can always find someone furiously advocating for one particular convention, but the truth is that if you're not forced to use one (for example, by the rules of a software company you work for), you should pick whichever suits you best.
 Still, just to use it at least once, rename every instance of `width` into `m_width` and see how it feels.
-Compile and run your program.
+Compile and execute your program.
 What do you observe?
 Either undo this modification or rename `length` into `m_length` (you have to be consistent!).
 #.
 Change the name of one of the accessor methods in `Rectangle.cs` without changing it in `Program.cs`.
-Compile and run your program.
+Compile and execute your program.
 What do you observe?
 Undo your modification.
 #.
 What has this section taught you about variable and method names within `.cs` files and across `.cs` files within the same project?
 What about naming is important to the compiler, and what is only important to the programmer?

 <!--